 There are 12 Inland Rail sections across three Australian states.
 Click on the state name to find out more.

-Construction is underway in Victoria, and is prioritised for completion by 2027.
+Construction is underway in Victoria, and is prioritised for completion by the end of 2027.
 Subscribe for updates.

 Beveridge to Albury